Maine

 The completed Federal Post Application can be submitted in one of three ways:

-• by email to UOCAVA.CEC@maine.gov,
+• by email as a scanned attachment to UOCAVA.CEC@maine.gov,

 • by fax to 1-877-443-1302, or